Mini-BOT in the government programme of the Five Star Movement and the League

 In 2009, the State of California was in fiscal troubles and issued IOUs to pay short-term financial obligations.
 The IOUs paid an interest of 3.75% but the success of the IOUs was limited, as they were not generally accepted.
 In the end, the Californian state was able to raise revenues and cut expenses thereby meeting its fiscal obligations.
 The remaining IOUs were bought back by the government at par.
 The measure was not supposed to be permanent and it may have helped bridging over temporary difficulties.

 A contiguous phenomenon to that of the nationally issued parallel currency mentioned above is often referred to as dollarization or euroisation, whereby a foreign currency – specifically the dollar or the euro – is used in parallel with the national currency.
 This is mostly done in cases where the national currency is affected by very high inflation.
-Martin Hellwig was recently quoted7 as referring to the case of Israel when the shekel suffered very high inflation and the dollar was used for high value transactions.
+Martin Hellwig was recently quoted((Eurointelligence of May 25 2018.)) as referring to the case of Israel when the shekel suffered very high inflation and the dollar was used for high value transactions.
 On the basis of his personal experience, rather than of a specific piece of research, he assessed the Israeli experience as unsustainable.

 Economic analysis of the proposal